 The ESB Student Awards were instituted by Professor Marie-Christine Ho Ba Tho at the 1998 Congress in Toulouse, France, with the purpose to honor excellence in biomechanics already at a relatively young age.
 At every ESB Congress one first prize Student Award and three runner up Awards will be given to four students based on the recommendation of the Awards Committee selecting the four best proceeding abstracts for a final presentation in a special Awards session at the ESB Congress on a secret ballot to select the first place, which will be held amongst the meeting delegates attending the award lectures.

-Deadline for receipt of nominations for 2018 ESB Student award coincides with the closing date for abstract submission for WCB-2018, 19th Dec 2017.
-In order to enter the competition, applicants must apply in the online submission tool for WCB 2018 by clicking the ESB Student Award box, and send an email to the Awards Committee Chairman verifying that you are an ESB member and attaching a copy of the abstract you have already submitted to WCB-2018.
-If the abstract is accepted for WCB-2018, the application will automatically be taken into consideration and abstracts will enter the reviewing phase for the award.
-In addition, a brief curriculum vitae and a statement signed electronically by the student’s supervisor that the applicant is a deserving candidate and will still be a doctoral student at the time of the Congress should be included in the submission in the portal.
+Deadline for receipt of nominations for 2019 ESB Student award coincides with the closing date for abstract submission for the yearly ESB Congress, 31 January 2019.
+In order to enter the competition, applicants must apply in the online Congress submission portal by clicking the ESB Student Award box and submitting the required files.
+In addition to the Congress Abstract, a brief curriculum vitae and a statement signed electronically by the student’s supervisor that the applicant is a deserving candidate and will still be a doctoral student at the time of the Congress should be included in the submission in the portal.
+If the abstract is accepted for the 2019 Congress, the application will automatically be taken into consideration and abstracts will enter the reviewing phase for the award.

 —————————– CONGRATULATIONS! —————————–